-Jerk Ass Gods: Aveted for the most part with this being Disney.
+Jerk Ass Gods: Averted for the most part, with this being Disney.
 The worst traits of the gods are either played down or written out all together.
 The closest would be Nemesis, Ares and Hades.
-Nemesis is only doing her job.
+Nemesis is only doing her job (if with a bit too much enthusiasm).
 Ares is close to being a Jerk Jock, but too ineffectual and not mean enough.
 Hades is about the only one and his smooth persona covers up much of his jerkiness.

 In "Hercules and the Prince of Thrace", Adonis gets this courtesy of Gaia's Vengeance.
 Gaia herself curses Adonis with death for disturbing her slumber.
 Given how he forced his workers to dig despite the warning, how he treats his servants, and how he bullies Hercules, who's to say he didn't deserve this fate?

 Adonis is on the receiving end of this again by Circe turning him into a Peacock.

 Kryptonite Factor: The Cronus Stone is this.
 Bonus points for the stone's resemblance to Kryptonite.